rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 ## Pros an cons of the queue based method

 The queue based mode is decoupled and efficient.
-It dosen't require storing any high water marks locally.
+It does not require storing any high water marks locally.
 This means you can launch mutiple instances of the python application to increase the throughput of the system.
 However if your python program were to crash messages stored in it's queue will be lost.
 This may be acceptable if you have some way other way of retransmitting the messages in the event of failure.
-You may wish to take a look a the function based mode.

  # Function based mode

  The ethos change notification process allows clients to persist the lastprocessedid into local storage.
 This is required to provide a reliable message subscription process.
-The disadvantage of this is that each single page of messages must be completly processed before the next page is processed.
+The disadvantage of this is that each single page of messages must be completly processed before the next page is requested.

  To use the poller in this mode you must provide a function which processes each message and persists the lastprocessedid to a file store.